Lioncat2002/SeasonsPlatformer/README.md

                 }
             }
  ```
-You can check out the jump part very easily after this ;)
+You can code out the jump part very easily after this ;)